MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-32-Uniform-System-Accounts-Telecommunications-Companies/subpart-C-Instructions-Balance-Sheet-Accounts/section-32.2000.md

 (ii) The records supplemental to the continuing property records shall disclose such service designations, usage measurement criteria, apportionment factors, or other data as may be prescribed by the Commission in this part or other parts of its Rules and Regulations.
 Such data are subject to the same general controls and standards for auditability and support as are all other elements of the basic property records.

+(8) Notwithstanding any other provision of this part concerning continuing property records, carriers subject to price cap regulations set forth in part 61 of this chapter shall maintain property records necessary to track substantial assets and investments in an accurate, auditable manner that enables them to verify their accounting books, make such property information available to the Commission upon request, and ensure the maintenance of such data.

-(f) *Standard practices for establishing and maintaining continuing property records* - (1) *Accounting area.* (i) The continuing property record, as related to each primary plant account, shall be established and maintained by subaccounts for each accounting area.
+(f) *Standard practices for establishing and maintaining continuing property records*—(1) *Accounting area.* (i) The continuing property record, as related to each primary plant account, shall be established and maintained by subaccounts for each accounting area.
 An accounting area is the smallest territory of the company for which accounting records of investment are maintained for all plant accounts within the area.
 Areas already established for administrative, accounting, valuation, or other purposes may be adopted for this purpose when appropriate.
 In no case shall the boundaries of accounting areas cross either State lines or boundaries prescribed by the Commission.

 (ii) In determining the limit of each area, consideration shall be given to the quantities of property, construction conditions, operating districts, county and township lines, taxing district boundaries, city limits, and other political or geographical limits, in order that the area adopted may have maximum adaptability, within the confines of practicability, for both the company's purpose and those of Federal, State, and municipal authorities.